Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: A General Formulation for Agent UQ

 \subsection{Problem Statement and Definitions}

 Imagine a flight booking agent depicted in Figure~\ref{fig:illu_traj} right.
 Here, the types of \textit{\textbf{action}} $A$ and \textit{\textbf{observation}} $O$ are diverse: for $A$, there is information-seeking, questioning for clarification, calling an API function, and thinking or updating without interactive behaviors.
 The observation $O$, on the other hand, can be a database status report, tool-calling results, or the user's clarification.
-Both action and observation can be displayed in flexible forms of natural language messages or structured strings, e.g., code.
+Both action and observation can be realized in flexible forms of natural language messages or structured strings, e.g., programming language.

 Concretely, given a \textbf{\emph{task specification}} $E_0$, e.g., a flight booking, a user makes a stochastic \textbf{\emph{initial query}} $O_0$, and the agent first requests the user's ID to get relevant information.
 Then, it calls a programmed function to get privileged information from the database.
-Not only does the agent interact with the user or tool, but it also thinks about better future actions (i.e., planning) or makes a system update without external observation $O=\{\varnothing\}$.
-All interactions and other actions are stored in \textbf{\emph{environment state}} $E$ for context-grounded actions over a long horizon inference.
+Not only does the agent interact with the user or tool, but it also reasons itself about better future actions (i.e., planning) or makes a system update without external observation.
+All previous interactions are stored in \textbf{\emph{environment state}} $E$ for context-grounded actions over a long horizon inference.
 This makes up a \textbf{\textit{trajectory}} $\mathcal{F}_{\leq t}$ (chain of $A$, $E$, and $O$) up to $t$-turn which continues until the task-specific termination rule is met, e.g., when the agent submits an answer~\citep{yang2018hotpotqa,jimenez2024swebench,wei2025browsecomp}, the user generates a stop sign~\citep{yao2024tau,barres2025tau}, or goal completion~\citep{shridhar2021alfworld} with multiple constraints~\citep{xie2024travelplanner}.

 Now, to formalize UQ in this real-world agent context, we begin with a concrete definition of the agent system in Definition~\ref{def:agent}, and introduce a graphical model for the agent trajectory in Figure~\ref{fig:pgm}.
 This can generalize many existing agent benchmark setups~\citep{mialon2023gaia,yao2024tau,yang2018hotpotqa,song2023llm,jimenez2024swebench,xie2024travelplanner,liu2024agentbench,wei2025browsecomp}.